SELECTION OF QUESTIONS AND ANSWERS

 We never claim that we are better fighters than other kungfu practitioners or other martial artists, but we are proud to say that we can use the kungfu we practice for free sparring and fighting.
 Yet, while we place great importance on combat efficiency, our priority is good health, vitality and longevity.
 We shall fight well if needed to, but prefer not to fight if we can.

 To learn how to fight properly using the kungfu you practice, logically you have to learn from a competent teacher who teaches you how to do so.
 If you just learn kungfu forms, like what most practitioners do, no matter for how long you learn and practice, you will not be able to fight properly.
-In the same way, if you just learn football techniques or swimming techniques, no matter for how long you have learnt and how well you perform these techniques in a classroom or on land, you cannot play football or swim unless you do so in a football field or swimming pool.
+In the same way, if you just learn football techniques or swimming techniques, no matter for how long you have learnt and how well you perform these techniques in a classroom or on land, you cannot play football or swim unless you do so in a football field or a swimming pool.

 What is the difference between Abdominal Breathing and Cosmic Breathing?